satellite-image-deep-learning/techniques/README.md

 * [image_slicer](https://github.com/samdobson/image_slicer) -> Split images into tiles.
 Join the tiles back together.
 * [tiler](https://github.com/nuno-faria/tiler) -> split images into tiles and merge tiles into a large image
 * [felicette](https://github.com/plant99/felicette) -> Satellite imagery for dummies.
 Generate JPEG earth imagery from coordinates/location name with publicly available satellite data.

-## Python general utilities
-* [PyShp](https://github.com/GeospatialPython/pyshp) -> The Python Shapefile Library (PyShp) reads and writes ESRI Shapefiles in pure Python
-* [s2p](https://github.com/cmla/s2p) -> a Python library and command line tool that implements a stereo pipeline which produces elevation models from images taken by high resolution optical satellites such as Pléiades, WorldView, QuickBird, Spot or Ikonos
-* [EarthPy](https://github.com/earthlab/earthpy) -> A set of helper functions to make working with spatial data in open source tools easier. read[Exploratory Data Analysis (EDA) on Satellite Imagery Using EarthPy](https://towardsdatascience.com/exploratory-data-analysis-eda-on-satellite-imagery-using-earthpy-c0e186fe4293)
-* [pygeometa](https://geopython.github.io/pygeometa/) -> provides a lightweight and Pythonic approach for users to easily create geospatial metadata in standards-based formats using simple configuration files
-* [pesto](https://airbusdefenceandspace.github.io/pesto/) -> PESTO is designed to ease the process of packaging a Python algorithm as a processing web service into a docker image.
-It contains shell tools to generate all the boiler plate to build an OpenAPI processing web service compliant with the Geoprocessing-API.
-By [Airbus Defence And Space](https://github.com/AirbusDefenceAndSpace)
-* [GEOS](https://geos.readthedocs.io/en/latest/index.html) -> Google Earth Overlay Server (GEOS) is a python-based server for creating Google Earth overlays of tiled maps.
-Your can also display maps in the web browser, measure distances and print maps as high-quality PDF’s.
-* [GeoDjango](https://docs.djangoproject.com/en/3.1/ref/contrib/gis/) intends to be a world-class geographic Web framework.
-Its goal is to make it as easy as possible to build GIS Web applications and harness the power of spatially enabled data.
-[Some features of GDAL are supported.](https://docs.djangoproject.com/en/3.1/ref/contrib/gis/gdal/)
-* [rasterstats](https://pythonhosted.org/rasterstats/) -> summarize geospatial raster datasets based on vector geometries
-* [turfpy](https://turfpy.readthedocs.io/en/latest/index.html) -> a Python library for performing geospatial data analysis which reimplements turf.js

 ## Python deep learning toolsets
 * [TorchSat](https://github.com/sshuair/torchsat) is an open-source deep learning framework for satellite imagery analysis based on PyTorch.